TBPLaS 2.0: a Tight-Binding Package for Large-scale Simulation: Revisions

 \subsubsection{Migration to C++}

 The diagonalization and TBPM solvers of version 1.3 feature a mixed Python/FORTRAN architecture.
 The main parts are written in Python, whereas performance-critical parts such as diagonalization and post-processing are implemented in FORTRAN.
 In other words, they are \textit{Python solvers with FORTRAN extensions}.
 This architecture, while retaining efficiency and flexibility, has its own disadvantages.
 A significant portion of the source codes are written in Python, reducing the efficiency of the solvers.
 Due to the significant performance overhead of intensive cross-language function calls, eigenvalues and eigenstates for all $\mathbf{k}$-points must be computed simultaneously in Python before being passed to FORTRAN subroutines, which leads to excessive memory consumption.
-Moreover, FORTRAN does not always deliver superior performance compared to C and C++, contrary to common sense.
-Finally, since the solvers are mainly written in Python, it is difficult to integrate them into other performance-critical scientific applications developed entirely in compiled languages, imposing limitations on the application of \api{TBPLaS}.
+Additionally, since the solvers are mainly written in Python, it is difficult to integrate them into other performance-critical scientific applications developed entirely in compiled languages, imposing limitations on the application of \api{TBPLaS}.

 These problems have been solved in version 2.0, with all the solvers rewritten from scratch.
 As shown in Fig. \ref{fig:classes}, all the logic has been migrated to C++.
 The C++ solver classes are fully functional and can be directly integrated into high-performance scientific applications, while the Python solvers are now merely \textit{wrappers over C++ core}.
 Data exchange between the C++ core and Python wrappers is achieved with file-based io and shared memory.
 The C++ solver classes make extensive use of object-oriented programming (OOP) and template-based metaprogramming.
 For example, the \api{DiagSolver} class is a base class implementing diagonalization methods, while \api{Berry}, \api{Lindhard}, \api{SpinTexture} and \api{Z2} inherit from it and extend its functionality.
 Both the diagonalization and TBPM solvers take the model class as template argument and hold a pointer to the model, making them applicable to any model class that implements the required methods, e.g. user-defined models as derived class of \api{AnalyticalModel}.